mikeger/blog/presentations/test_what_changed/test_what_changed.md

 # Modules

-Imgine we have the following dependencies structure
+Imagine, we have the following dependencies structure

 ![bg right:60% 90%](images/structure.png)